saumyapandey1998/recrutech-backend/recrutech-services/README.md

-# RecruTech Services
+# RecruTech Infrastructure Services

-This directory contains the Docker configuration for running the RecruTech platform services.
+This directory contains the Docker configuration for running the RecruTech infrastructure services that support the platform.

 ## Services

-The docker-compose.yml file in this directory configures the following services:
+The docker-compose.yml file in this directory configures the following infrastructure services:

-1. **MySQL Database** - Stores the application data
+1. **MySQL Database** - Stores the application data for the Platform Service
-2. **MinIO Object Storage** - Handles file storage
+2. **MinIO Object Storage** - Handles file storage for resumes and documents

-3. **RecruTech Platform Application** - The main application service
+**Note:** The Platform Service and Auth Service are run separately.
+This docker-compose file only provides the infrastructure services they depend on.

 ## Running the Services